wardoflores/wardoflores/README.md

 <details>
  <summary></summary>

-- Python

 - Automate the Boring Stuff with Python

 - Cracking the Coding Interview

-- Data Structures and Algorithms

 - Algorithms in a Nutshell

-- Data Science

 - Mathematics for Machine learning

 </details>